Last updated: November 15, 2025

 A common mistake is assuming the MACD behaves the same on all charts.
 It absolutely does not.

 • On lower (like M15): The indicator will be extremely active, producing many crossovers.
 While this might seem great for scalping, most of these signals will be market noise.
-We avoid using it as a primary tool on charts this low.
+Traders avoid using it as a primary tool on charts this low.

 • On medium (like H1): This is often the “sweet spot” for many day traders.
 The signals are frequent enough to provide opportunities but are generally more reliable and less prone to noise than on the M15 chart.